Kuwait Entertainment City: Railway

-Iraqi military occupation
+History and future

 Kuwait Entertainment City was open every year since its inaugural season, except for the period during and after Iraq's invasion and occupation of Kuwait beginning in 1990.
 From 1990 to 1991, Iraqi Forces took many of the park's rides and shipped them back to Iraq, while also pillaging and vandalizing the park's property.
 Many of the stolen rides, including the park's Crown Metal Products locomotive and train cars, ended up in Al Zawra’a Dream Park, located in Downtown Baghdad.
 After Iraqi forces were driven out of Kuwait and decisively defeated during Operation Desert Storm in 1991, the park began the process of recovery.
 It reopened to the public in 1994 until it closed for renovations on 6 June 2016.

-Legacy and new park

 While originally closed temporarily for renovations in 2016, the park was completely demolished in 2020, paving the way for a completely new park to be rebuilt on the same property, called "The New Entertainment City".

 The Amiri Diwan's New Entertainment City is currently under construction in Kuwait.